shehan807/torsional-diffusion/README.md

 # Torsional Diffusion for Molecular Conformer Generation

+Here, we produce a fork with pre- and post-processing wrappers to use the pre-trained torsional diffusion model by Jing et al. on the CASF dataset, a subset of the PDBBind dataset.
+The contents and contributions include:

+1. `td.yml` for running the model examples on PACE clusters
+2. `./pre-processing/smiles_csv.py` for generating pre-trained conformers for a specified list of smiles strings from the CASF dataset
+3. `./post-processing/compare_*/analyze_dist.py` for generating principal component analysis (PCA) results for comparing GEOM-DRUGS and CASF conformers

 Implementation of [Torsional Diffusion for Molecular Conformer Generation](https://arxiv.org/abs/2206.01729) by B Jing,* G Corso,* J Chang, R Barzilay and T Jaakkola.

 Torsional diffusion is the state-of-the-art method for molecular conformer generation on the GEOM-DRUGS dataset and the first machine learning method to consistently outperform the established commercial software OMEGA.
 Torsional diffusion uses a novel diffusion framework that operates on the space of torsion angles via a diffusion process on the hypertorus and an extrinsic-to-intrinsic score model.
 It also provides exact likelihoods, which are used build the first generalizable Boltzmann generator.